mushfiqweb/JSON_Formatter/README.md

 ## 1. Architectural Workflows

-### 1.1 Zero-Knowledge Encryption Flow
+### 1.1 Client-Side Encryption Flow
-The snippet sharing feature guarantees absolute zero-knowledge security using client-side **AES-GCM-256** encryption.
+The snippet sharing feature guarantees absolute security using client-side **AES-GCM-256** encryption.
 The private key is appended as a URL hash fragment (`#key=...`), which is never sent to the hosting server or stored in the database.

 ```mermaid
 sequenceDiagram